Custer State Park: History

 The area originally started out as sixteen sections, but was later changed into one block of land because of the challenges of the terrain.
 The park began to grow rapidly in the 1920s and gained new land.
 During the 1930s the Civilian Conservation Corps built miles of roads, laid out parks and campgrounds, and built three dams that set up a future of water recreation at the park.
 In 1964 an additional 22900 acre were added to the park.

 Bison herd

-Thirty-six bison were bought in 1914 to begin a herd.
-It is estimated that the park can sustain about 1,000 bison.
+Thirty-six bison were bought in 1914 to begin a herd, creating one of the earliest public efforts to preserve the species The herd thrived in the Black Hills.
+Over the following decades, Custers population grew so successfully that the park had to develop a management system to keep the herd healthy and prevent overgrazing on the native grasses.
+By the early 1940's, the herd had grown up to 2,500 bison.
+The biggest contribution Custer State Park made was not simply keeping bison alive, but distributing healthy animals to strengthen other herds.
+Surplus bison from Custer were sold or transferred to ranchers, parks, and conservation programs around the country.
+Those animals became the foundation for many modern bison herds across the USA.
 The park has an annual bison roundup as 400 to 500 calves are born each year.
-At an auction in September, several hundred are sold at auction so that the remaining number of animals will be compatible with the rangeland forage.
-Their genetics can be used to improve the health of other herds.
+The official Bison roundup started in 1965, although Custer State Park has been the home of a buffalo herd since 1914.
+Each fall, cowboys and cowgirls gather the herd to evaluate animal health, vaccinate calves, collect data, and select animals for removal so the herd remains balanced with the available grassland.
+Now there is a yearly auction in September, several hundred are sold at auction so that the remaining number of animals will be compatible with the rangeland forage.

 The annual roundups began in 1965 with the viewing crowd growing to 16,000 to 20,000 people.
 South Dakota Governor Kristi Noem, a horseback rider, has taken part in the roundup which involves 50 to 60 riders herding the animals over a 5 mile.
 The examinations includes gathering biological information such as height, weight, and pregnancy checks.
 Calves are branded and vaccinated.
+Their genetics can be used to improve the health of other herds.